 Non Photo Blue Lead (or Non Repro Blue Lead) is a bit of a legacy item as far as art reproduction is concerned.
 The benefit of its use would be that you wouldn’t have to erase, because the camera taking a photo of your black and white inked illustration wouldn’t be able to pick up that color of blue (Xeroxing either).
 We can use this tool today with scanning in our work, it just takes an extra step.
 Above is a before and after of an image with the non photo blue lead on the left.
 On the right, I just dropped the saturation of the cyan channel down to 0 and bumped the lightness all the way up, and poof, it’s gone.
 There’s a few other ways to do this, but the point is there is still a reason to do this today (though most artists now print their non photo blue layouts).
 In this round-up I am comparing 5 different non photo blue leads, and seeing which is king.

 I’ll have to edit this whole thing one day, but I recently found these Prismacolor Col-Erase Light Blue Colored Pencil #20068 and they blow everything else here really out of the water.
 If you are on the lookout and don’t mind a wooden pencil, go ahead and pick this up and try it.
 It has the right shade, isn’t as shiny and waxxy, not too hard a lead while not too soft either.
-It’s as close to perfect as I think it can be as a non-photo blue pencil today.
+I also just got in the General’s Color-Tex Light Blue pencil, and it is absolutely fantastic, and american made in Jersey City!
+Those are available from CW Pencils or Pencils.com!
+These two are as close to perfect as any non-photo blue pencil today.
 The rest of the original post follows:

 Above is a photo of the non photo blue lead I’m looking at today.
 This list goes as follows: